SamuraiWriter7/royalty-pool-formula/docs/one-page-overview.md

 License and citation
 License

-This repository is distributed under the terms described in LICENSE-KAZENE-ROYALTY-CORE.
+This repository is distributed under the terms described in LICENSE.

 In short, the license is designed to allow reading, study, implementation, modification, and commercial use, while preserving the core requirements of: